-The original recipe asks for a pineapple syrup and sparkling soda.
+The original recipe asks for pineapple syrup and sparkling soda.
 You could make a simple syrup infused with pineapple but I thought even easier would be to use a pineapple soda.
 I have seen these around lots, so that was easy to grab.
-Chocolate syrup, chocolate ice cream and whipped cream are the rest of the ingredients you need to round up and you are onto a new flavor explosion for an ice cream sensation!!
+Chocolate syrup, chocolate ice cream, and whipped cream are the rest of the ingredients you need to round up and you are onto a new flavor explosion for an ice cream sensation!!

 A float is so nostalgic, something that your kids won’t experience normally in restaurants or “soda shops” now.
 Anytime I serve a float people are like “wow” that is so good.
 It can be served as a special treat in the afternoon or as dessert at night.
 Bring back a little history with this great dessert that young and old will love!!

 - Chocolate ice cream

 - Pineapple soda

 - Chocolate syrup